 - To get data from the Elasticsearch data source by the request body, select Use Request Body Search and specify the request body.

-You can reference parameters and constant level formulas predefined in the catalog data source in which you create the Elasticsearch connection, and the special field "User Name" in the URL and the request body in the same way as in aggregation pipeline expressions.
+You can reference parameters and constant level formulas predefined in the catalog data source in which you create the Elasticsearch connection, as well as the special field "User Name" in the URL and the request body in the same way as in aggregation pipeline expressions.

 - To get data from the Elasticsearch data source by the Scroll API, select Scroll and specify how long the Scroll API will keep the search context alive.
 For more information about the Scroll API, see https://www.elastic.co/guide/en/elasticsearch/reference/current/search-request-scroll.html.

-- When you reference parameters and formulas in the URL or request body, you can select Edit Format to edit the format of their values.
+- When you reference parameters and formulas in the URL or request body, you can select the Edit Format button to edit the format of their values.